rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 4. **Website design/UX**

-Our website was thoughtfully designed to follow **ecommerce UX best practices**:
+Our website was thoughtfully designed to follow **e-commerce UX best practices**:

 * **Don’t make users think -** the website was designed to be as obvious and self explanatory as possible (we went through several iterations and experiments to get it right).
 We wanted to enable visitors to either easily search and find what they’re after or browse without getting stuck or frustrated.
 Customers are short on time and attention so it’s important to help them get the job done with minimal need for thinking and learning your website’s layout, product range or shipping process.
 We decluttered the Home page to make it easy to navigate and product pages had clear, easy to digest sections.
 * **Mobile friendly** - our website was mobile compatible and fast as many shoppers today turn to their mobile phones first.